 The undercarriage wheels of the manufactured home shall be removed prior to occupancy of the manufactured home on the lot.

-The manufactured home shall be no more than eight (8) years old when installed on the property.

 Parking Requirements

 Residential Uses: A minimum of two (2) parking spaces is required per single-family residence or multifamily unit.

 Institutional Establishments/Places of Public Assembly: A minimum of one (1) parking space is required for each four (4) seats or beds, plus one (1) space for each three (3) employees on the maximum shift.

+Outdoor Parking and Storage Restrictions: This section is not intended to prohibit vehicles and equipment engaged in contractual services for improvements to a given property.

+Automotive vehicles without current license plates shall not be parked or stored on any residentially zoned property other than in completely enclosed buildings.

+No lot in any residential district shall be used for the outdoor storage, keeping, or abandonment of junk, including scrap metals, or other scrap materials or goods, or used for the dismantling, demolition, or abandonment of automobiles or other vehicles or machinery or pars thereof.

+No more than one (1) vehicle used for construction, landscape services, snow removal services, and other commercial or agricultural equipment and trailers shall be stored on any residential zoned property or on any street within a residentially zoned district.

 R-Res – Rural Residential District